 1) Go to your Documents\My Games\Skyrim and backup your Skyrim.ini file (just copy it and place a copy somewhere just in case).
 2) Open Skyrim.ini with any text editor.
 3) Add the following lines to the end of the file, after all existing settings: [LightingShader] fDecalLODFadeEnd=0.0600 fDecalLODFadeStart=0.0500 fEnvmapLODFadeEnd=0.0 fEnvmapLODFadeStart=0.0 fEyeEnvmapLODEnd=0.0 fRefractionLODFadeEnd=0.0 fRefractionLODFadeStart=0.0 fSpecularLODFadeEnd=0.0 fSpecularLODFadeStart=0.0 4) Save changes by pressing CTRL+S and close the Skyrim.ini.
 Done :)

 Skyrim was released in 2011, but thanks to Bethesda open modding tools and amazing modding community we can have it more beautiul then most of the modern games.
 It's a legendary game and everyone who plays it deserve the best graphics and visuals.
 I want to say so much thanks to each mod author who put their time and knowledge into Skyrim mods to make it look so awesome.
 And thank you guys for reading this!
 Wish you a stable and exciting gameplay in your modded Skyrim.
 If you want to support my work and future development of Ultimate Modding Guides, consider supporting me on Patreon.
-In the videos below you can see how Skyrim can look like.
 I also want to say tonns of thanks once again to SkyrimTuner for his big modlist in Realvision installation guide that I used as a base for my guide back in 2016.
 Cheers! :)

 Huge thanks to each and every patron of mine, existing and past ones, who helped me to keep going and deliver Skyrim Ultimate Modding Guide - without your support, I would never be able to have enough time to compile it <3